 - Leave special messages in my desk or lunch bag.

 Isn’t it beautiful?

 This list inspires me so much that I taped it to my fridge.
 It serves as a reminder that it’s the small things we do as parents that mean the most, and it is those very same things that our kids will remember when they are grown.

-Most of these actions are fairly simple if (and this is a big IF) I am not tied to my distraction.
+Most of these actions are fairly simple if (and this is a big IF) I am not tied to my distractions.
 I am referring to external distraction in the form of electronic devices, computers, to-do lists, and exploding calendars.
-I am also referring to internal distraction like pressure for things to look or be a certain way, thoughts of inconvenience, fear of messes—all things that prevent us from living in the moment and grasping what really matters.
+I am also referring to internal distraction like pressure for things to look or be a certain way, thoughts of inconvenience, fear of messes, and guilt over past mistakes and lost opportunities—all things that prevent us from living in the moment and grasping what really matters.

 But when I compare the distractions in my life to the things that matter to children, it quickly puts my distractions in their proper place on the priority list.